Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Many other vaccines are available, including vaccines for:

-These vaccines are not routinely given to the general population, only to people who are at risk of exposure to the specific germ.
-For more information about these vaccines, visit the CDC website at: www.cdc.gov/vaccines/vpd/vaccines-diseases.html.
+These vaccines are not routinely given to the general population.
+They are only recommended to people who are at risk of exposure to the specific germ.
+For more information about these vaccines, visit the CDC website -- www.cdc.gov/vaccines/vpd/vaccines-diseases.html.

 Vaccines for Travelers to Developing Countries